skx/cpmulator/README.md

 ## Bugs?

 Let me know by filing an issue.
-If your program is "real" then it is highly likely it will try to invoke an unimplemented BIOS function.

 Steve